 Charged with battery domestic violence?
 Call an attorney…

 If you have been arrested for the “Nevada offense of domestic violence,” call our Las Vegas criminal defense attorneys for a meeting to discuss how we can fight the case.
 We may be able to get the charges dismissed or reduced, or else we will fight for your innocence at trial.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Clark County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight, Beatty, and Tonopah.

-- Go back to our main page on Nevada battery domestic violence law.
+- Go back to our main page on battery domestic violence law.

-- Learn about Nevada battery domestic violence criminal definition.
+- Learn about battery domestic violence criminal definition.

-- Learn about sealing Nevada battery domestic violence criminal records.
+- Learn about sealing battery domestic violence criminal records.

 2See Ibn-Tamas v.
 U.S., 407 A.2d 626 (D.C.
 1979); Rothenberg, Bess, “‘We Don’t Have Time for Social Change’ Cultural Compromise and the Battered Woman Syndrome,” Gender and Society, Oct.
 2003:771-87.